Courses

 The curriculum

-In addition to these offerings, the Department frequently offers special topic courses, as well as one-time and regular seminars.
+In addition to these offerings, the Department frequently offers special topics courses, as well as one-time and regular seminars.
 The offerings are designed to respond to particular interests of students and faculty, including visiting sociologists, and provide opportunities to develop and experiment with new courses.
 It is thus important to check our course listings periodically.
 There may be a one-time offering that ideally suits your interests.

 Important Note